Dog Ate a Wasp – What to Do Next

 Monitor Your Dog Closely

 First, I would give the vet a call and monitor your dog’s condition closely.
-The swelling should happen very quickly if your dog got stung by the wasp or bee.
+The swelling should happen very quickly if your dog got stung by the wasp.
 This situation will get dangerous if the sting happens near the dog’s throat as the swelling could lead to asphyxiation.
 The vet will be able to give the appropriate advice and ask the dog to come in if necessary.

 Give Your Dog Diphenhydramine